Latgale: Geography

 The land size of Latgale is 14,547 km2 and it is bigger than some of the European countries, such as Montenegro, Cyprus and Luxembourg.
 Latgale is the easternmost region of Latvia and is located north of the Daugava River.
 It is a landlocked region that has no access to sea or ocean.
 It shares international borders with Russia and Belarus.
 The most populated cities in Latgale are Daugavpils (82,046) and Rēzekne (31,216).

+The municipalities of Latvia that are a part of Latgale are Balvi Municipality, the city of Daugavpils, Ludza Municipality, Līvāni Municipality, Preiļi Municipality and Rēzekne Municipality, as well as parts of Alūksne Municipality (Liepna Parish), Augšdaugava Municipality, Jēkabpils Municipality (parts on the right bank of the Daugava), Krāslava Municipality (excluding Kaplava Parish), Madona Municipality (Barkava Parish, Murmastiene Parish, Varakļāni Parish and Varakļāni town and lower portion of Ošupe Parish) and half of Aiviekste Parish (on the left bank of Aizmata River) and the Gostiņi neighbourhood of Pļaviņas of Aizkraukle Municipality.

 Latgale is known as The land of lakes due to large number of lakes in the region.
 The biggest lake in Latgale and second biggest in Latvia is Lake Rāzna in Rēzekne Municipality.
 Its area is 57.81 km2.
 Lake Drīdzis, located in the Krāslava Municipality is the deepest lake in Latvia with a maximum depth of 65.1 meters.
 Dubna is the longest river in Latgale and 8th longest river in Latvia with a length of 120 kilometres.
 Other major rivers of the region are Rēzekne (116 km) and Malta (105 km).

 The highest point of Latgale is Lielais Liepukalns, 289.8 meters high.